 Step 3: Submit the LMIA Application

 Once the recruitment efforts are completed, the employer can submit the LMIA application to Employment and Social Development Canada (ESDC).
+Low wage workers employers must adhere to specific guidelines, including caps on the number of low-wage temporary foreign workers they can hire, and must consider regional unemployment rates and compliance with provincial wage standards.
 The application must include:

 Step 4: Wait for Processing